 1004.01 Copy of Foreign Registration Required

-Section 44(e) of the Trademark Act, 15 U.S.C.
-1126(e), requires "a true copy, a photocopy, a certification, or a certified copy of the registration in the country of origin of the applicant."
-If a copy of the foreign registration is not included with the application as filed, the examining attorney will require submission of a copy of the foreign registration in the first Office action.
+Section 44(e) of the Trademark Act, 15 U.S.C. §1126(e), requires "a true copy, a photocopy, a certification, or a certified copy of the registration in the country of origin of the applicant."
+If a copy of the foreign registration is not included with the application as filed, the examining attorney must require submission of a copy of the foreign registration in the first Office action.
 See 37 C.F.R. §2.34(a)(3)(ii).
 The copy must show the name of the owner, the mark, and the goods or services for which the mark is registered.

 If an applicant files more than one application in the United States based on the same foreign registration, the applicant must file a copy of the foreign registration (and its English translation, if applicable), in each of the U.S. applications.
 See 37 C.F.R. §2.193(g).

 In a §44(e) application, the examining attorney will not suspend the application pending submission of a copy of the foreign registration, unless the applicant establishes that it cannot obtain a copy of the foreign registration due to extraordinary circumstances (e.g., war or natural disaster).
 However, the examining attorney may suspend the application pending receipt of proof of renewal of the foreign registration ( see TMEP §1004.01(a)).